jfcherng-sublime/ST-OpenUri/README.md

 ![screenshot](https://raw.githubusercontent.com/jfcherng/Sublime-OpenUriInBrowser/master/screenshot.png)

 `OpenUriInBrowser` is a Sublime Text 3 plugin that adds a clickable button beside a URI for opening it.
-`OpenUriInBrowser` means to be high performance, highly customizable and the ultimate solution for opening URIs (mostly URLs).

 ## Installation